3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_data_mining.rst

     The names of the features that must be taken from the closest neighbor in the pool.

+-- ``frenames``
+    An optional list with the name of the output features.
+When not given, the output features will be named as specified by ``fnames``.

 -- ``pcloud_pool``
     A list with the paths to the point clouds composing the pool.